Gerosh-George/Data-Structure-and-Algorithms/Algorithms/Sorting Algorithms/Quick Sort/README.md

 # Quick Sort

-Quick Sort ia another advanced sorting algorithm that uses the approach of divide and conquer.
+Quick Sort is another advanced sorting algorithm that uses the approach of divide and conquer.

 It uses a technique known as `partition` and so sometimes also known as partition sort.
 It picks an element as pivot and partitions the given array around the picked pivot.